Kathryn2354/AdvanaceDataScience/README.md

  <li>click on from file then click on from json</li>
  <li>select a json file form your computer</li>
  <li>this bring you quary</li>
+ <li>click on the to table in quary</li>
+ <li>click on the expand button in quary</li>
+ <li>uncheck prefix and press ok</li>
+ <li>click close and load</li>
 </ol>

  [download this data](https://github.com/Kathryn2354/AdvanaceDataScience/files/7908148/test.xlsx)

 ## step 3 play around with the data types

+If you have a table that have date in it data you can highlight that entire colmun ans select date type for that column.
+You can do this with money, population and many other data as well.